When meeting Enrico, I wore Edward’s sapphire ring in addition to my wedding ring.

 "Just walk away, ignore them."

-I bragged about my husband, teased his wife might be seeing another, and flirted with men when in public with him.
-The friction between us increased.
+I bragged about my husband, teased his wife might be seeing another and flirted with men when in public with him.
+The rift between us increased.
 I wanted out.

-As the Enrico relationship sputtered I set an end date.
+As the Enrico relationship sputtered, I set an end date.
 For a change, I reserved room 314 and told him to meet me at noon the next day.
-He asked why I was getting the room but I suspect he was pleased to avoid the expense and he gobbled up my excuse it was my turn.
+He asked why I was getting the room but I suspect he was pleased to avoid the expense and he gobbled up the excuse it was my turn.

-I had bought him a suit for Christmas and a gold bracelet on his birthday so spending something for him was not unusual but he still suspected something was up which it was but it was something down for him.
+I’d bought him a suit for Christmas and a gold bracelet on his birthday so spending something for him was not unusual but he still suspected something was up which it was but something down for him.
 There’d be no going away present.

 The desk clerk stared at my driver's license and credit card for a long time as I requested room 314.
 He kept them until I paid cast then handed them back with a smirk with my change after calculating what the final charge was.

 When Enrico arrived, I had the blankets pulled off the bed.
 He gave a puzzled look with an expression of "what's up".
-I smiled, led him to the table, we sat, ate and drank to small talk and explained we were eating first for a change as the lasagna was getting cold.
-We talked mostly about people we knew from work as he waited to figure what I was up to and behaved to avoid a potential argument.
+I smiled, led him to the table, we sat, ate and drank to small talk.
+I explained we were eating first for a change as the lasagna was getting cold.
+We talked mostly about people we knew from work as he waited to figure out what I was up to and behaved to avoid a potential argument.
 Meek was not in his character.
-Instead he was a "good boy" but ready to spar.
+Instead, he was a "good boy" but ready to spar.

-Once the food, wine and beer were gone I got up and lay on the bed.
+Once the food, wine, and beer were gone I got up, stripped and lay on the bed.
 He was relieved there was not going to be a spat and he was going to get it.
-Without foreplay or ceremony he had his last time.
+Without foreplay or ceremony, I motioned him.
+Mr. Supini still felt good.

-Once Mr. Supini finished Idressed and sat by the table with the roses, looked over to the bed where he was recharging his testosterone and announced.
+I stared at the ceiling as I let him have his last go.
+I was no longer emotionally attached.
+Once Mr. Supini spewed and pulled out, I got up, whipped down with a wet towel, partially dressed in my underwear and sat by the table with the roses.
+I looked over to the bed where he was recharging his testosterone and announced.

 He jumped up and sat next to me.